HomeHow To GuidesDIY Artificial Grass - How To Install

 After you lay down a natural (sod) lawn, you’ll still have to pay for herbicides, pesticides, fertilizers, and water, the cost and maintenance of a lawnmower, and extra grass seed for occasional reseeding.

-Unlike the installation of fake grass with natural grass, these aren’t one-time expenses.
+Unlike installing fake grass with natural grass, these aren’t one-time expenses.
 Instead, they are costs you will expect to pay year after year.

 Artificial Grass Saves Time & Money

-Since a synthetic lawn can last as long as 25 years before it needs replacing, it will usually pay for itself in seven years or less and last another 15 years – after the break-even price has been realized.
+Since a synthetic lawn can last as long as 25 years before needing replacing, it usually pays for itself in seven years or less and lasts another 15 years after the break-even price has been realized.

-Before you ask “how much astroturf lawns cost,” – stop and consider how much you’re already spending to maintain your lawn each year.
+Before you ask “how much astroturf lawns cost,” consider how much you spend to maintain your lawn each year.

 Once you crunch the numbers, you may be surprised by the annual costs of maintaining a natural grass lawn – And how much pressure it takes off home improvement chores.
 Let’s take a look at the numbers below: